airbytehq/airbyte/docs/faq/technical-support.md

 ## **Can I disable analytics in Airbyte?**

-Yes you can control what can be send outside of Airbyte for analytics purposes.
+Yes, you can control what's sent outside of Airbyte for analytics purposes.

 We instrumented some parts of Airbyte for the following reasons:
 - measure usage of Airbyte